cjholder/Newcastle-Racing/README.md

    ```

 ### Launching and Running Nodes

+Each node has to be launched in a separate terminal.
+Ensure you source `ros` and `eufs` in each new terminal window before running a node.

 5. **Launch Simulation:**
    Execute the EUFS launcher to start the simulation environment, which is crucial for testing in a controlled virtual setting.